netspective-studios/gitlab-enhanced/README.md

 Then:

 * Copy `gitlab-canonical.env.example` to `gitlab-canonical.env` and fill out GitLab database information.
 The `gitlab-canonical.env` file is included in `.gitignore` and will not be git-tracked.
-All environment variables in `gitlab-canonical.env` will be available, automatically, to the `just` targets documented below.
+All environment variables in `gitlab-canonical.env` will be available, automatically, to the `just` `discover-gitlab-project-repo-assets` target.
 These two environment variables are important and **they should not share the same value** -- the `just context=production db-deploy-clean` target will destroy any existing `$SQLACTL_GITLAB_ENHANCE_SCHEMA_NAME` schema so be sure to separate the schemas as shown by default otherwise you *could accidentally delete your production GitLab database*.
   * `SQLACTL_GITLAB_CANONICAL_SCHEMA_NAME=public`
   * `SQLACTL_GITLAB_ENHANCE_SCHEMA_NAME=stateless_enhance_service_gitlab`
 * Copy `gitlab-project-repo-assets.env.example` to `gitlab-project-repo-assets.env` and fill out database information for the destination of the `gitlab_project_repo_assets` table.
-The `gitlab-canonical.env` file is included in `.gitignore` and will not be git-tracked.
-All environment variables in `gitlab-canonical.env` will be available, automatically, to the `just` targets documented below.
+The `gitlab-project-repo-assets.env` file is included in `.gitignore` and will not be git-tracked.
+All environment variables in `gitlab-project-repo-assets.env` will be available, automatically, to the `just` `persist-gitlab-project-repo-assets` target below.

 If the `gitlab_project_repo_assets` table will be in the same database/schemas defined by `gitlab-canonical.env` then `gitlab-project-repo-assets.env` could just have the same database credentials.
 However, if the `gitlab_project_repo_assets` table will be in a different database then the contents of `gitlab-canonical.env` then `gitlab-project-repo-assets.env` should point to their respective databases.